 Want more ideas?
 Explore our 29 Creative Fundraising Ideas guide for what’s hot in the world of virtual fundraising.

-Virtual fundraising became especially important amid the COVID-19 pandemic and social distancing guidelines.
+Virtual fundraising became especially important amid the COVID-19 pandemic and now beyond as a part of a multi-faceted fundraising strategy.
 If your organization is new to the concept of virtual fundraising, here are a few commonly asked questions:

 Your nonprofit’s exact circumstances will determine whether or not a virtual event is the right move for your fundraising.
 Let’s dive into the pros and cons!